prushton2/RaidBot/README.md

 {
-    "useUserActivity":true, //Whether the bot should automatically determine which users are active on the server "color" : { //Command Name
+    "color" : { //Command Name
         "requiredRole":"@everyone", //Role required to use the command "allowedOneRole":true , //if the user can only have one role from the list at a time.
 Bot will remove all roles then add the requested role